jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 ```
 ([Check it out!](https://godbolt.org/z/fa3bM8TMx))

-This is definitely a little bit more complicated than the happy case, but if we think about this carefully, then we can realize that this is still computing $\left\lfloor \frac{nm}{2^{k}}\right \rfloor$:
+This is definitely a little bit more complicated than the happy case, but if we think carefully, we can realize that this is still just computing $\left\lfloor \frac{nm}{2^{k}}\right \rfloor$:
 - The magic number $m'=9126602783662703989$ is precisely $m - 2^{64}$.
 - In the third line, we multiply this magic number with the input.
 Let us call the upper half of the result as $u$ (which is stored in `rdx`), and the lower half as $\ell$ (which is stored in `rax`, and we do not care about the lower half anyway).
 - We subtract the upper half $u$ from the input $n$ (the `sub` line), divide the result by 2 (the `shr` line), add the result back to $u$ (the `lea` line), and then store the end result into `rax`.
 Now this looks a bit puzzling, but what it really does is nothing but to compute $\left\lfloor (n + u)/2 \right\rfloor = \left\lfloor nm / 2^{65}\right\rfloor$.
 The reason why it first subtract $u$ from $n$ is to avoid overflow.
 And in case anyone is curious, the subtraction is totally fine as there can be no underflow, because $u = \left\lfloor nm'/2^{64}\right\rfloor$ is at most $n$, as $m'$ is less than $2^{64}$.
 - Recall that our $k = 78$, so we want to compute $\left\lfloor nm/2^{78} \right\rfloor$.
 Since we got $\left\lfloor nm / 2^{65}\right\rfloor$ from the previous step, we just need to shift this further by $13$-bits.

 This is not so bad, we just have two more trivial instructions compared to the happy case.
-But this is largely due to that the magic number is just one bit larger than $64$-bits.
+But the reason why the above works is largely due to that the magic number is just one bit larger than $64$-bits.
 Well, can it be even larger than that?

-The answer is: **No**, the magic number being just one bit larger than the word size is the worst case.
+The answer is: **No**, fortunately, the magic number being just one bit larger than the word size is the worst case.

 To see why, note that the size of the interval where $\xi=\frac{m}{2^{k}}$ can possibly live is precisely $1/vq$.
 Therefore, if $k$ is large enough so that $2^{k}\geq vq$, then the interval between the endpoints of the inequality